 - Add flour to a large mixing bowl.
 Slowly pour in heavy whipping cream and stir gently until just combined.
 Do not over mix.

 - Pour biscuit dough onto a floured countertop or dough board.
 Gently pat or roll to about ½-inch thick.
 Cut out biscuits using about a 2-inch biscuit cutter.
 Place biscuits into skillet or on baking sheet pan, leaving about an inch between biscuits to allow them to rise and cook fully.
 Place in preheated oven and bake about 10-12 minutes.
 Remove from oven and serve.

 Prepare biscuits as directed in instructions except for baking.
 Once you have biscuits cut and on baking sheet, wrap tightly to make freezer safe and place in the freezer for up to two months.
 When ready to bake, preheat oven as directed in recipe, place sheet pan directly from the freezer to the oven and bake a few additional minutes over the standard baking time.

 For individual biscuits: Once biscuits have frozen, remove from sheet pan and place in a zip top freezer bag up to two months.
 Remove the number of biscuits you plan to use and place onto a baking sheet and directly into the oven or toaster.
 Bake as included above.

 I recommend using White Lily® self-rising flour in this cream biscuit recipe.
 It produces a lighter biscuit with a great texture and flavor.

-Note: If you live in an area where White Lily® flour is not sold by your grocer, it is available online for purchase through such companies as Amazon.
+I’m excited to continue working with White Lily®.
+If you live in an area where White Lily® flour is not sold by your grocer, it is available online for purchase through such companies as Amazon.
 Here is a link to White Lily® Self-Rising flour and for White Lily® All-Purpose flour (which I use as my all-purpose flour).